Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 #### 4.4 Deploy new revisions of the Backend Background Processor to ACA

 Update the Azure Container App hosting the Backend Background Processor with a new revision so our code changes are available for end users.

-!!! tip
-    Notice how we are removing the environments variable named `SendGrid__ApiKey` as we are reading the key value from Dapr secret store.

 ```shell
 # Update Backend Background Processor container app and create a new revision